React Native has become one of the most popular frameworks, and also the easiest to learn, to build elegant world-class mobile applications.

 Second step: Import the react-native-material-dropdown into your component

-Once you have installed the dropdown node package, Now it's the time to import it into the component that will display that drop down.
+Once you have installed the dropdown node package, Now it's time to import it into the component that will display that drop-down.
 To import the package, add the following line of code at the top of your component code

 Now you're ready to actually call the Dropdown imported component.